 And so nothing is more important to me than the safety of all of our children.

-And that work in part has earned me the endorsement of Virginia's police benevolent association.
+And that work, in part, has earned me the endorsement of Virginia's Police Benevolent Association.

-Please let her finish.
+Please let her speak.

 On issues related to what's happening in our schools and each individual community, I think it's important that we have parents and teachers and administrators making decisions about their individual schools, not politicians.

-And if we are talking about the safety of our children, I would ask why my opponent continues to support efforts to defund public safety.
+And if we are talking about the safety of our children, I would ask why my opponent continues to support efforts to defund public safety, an effort carried on continually by this administration.

-Once again, the question was: should transgender girls who are biological males be allowed to use girls' bathrooms and play on girls' sports teams in K through 12.
+Once again, the question was, should transgender girls who are biological males be allowed to use girls' bathrooms and play on girls' sports teams in K through 12?

 You have 15 seconds to clarify.